 Who doesn’t want to enjoy a freshly harvested, “garden to table” meal?
-It is truly one of life’s greatest pleasures and one of the major bonuses of growing a foodscape.
+It is truly one of life’s greatest pleasures and one of the major bonuses of foodscaping.

 The idea is simple: add purpose to your landscape by incorporating your favorite food crops into easy to manage areas.
 From simple crops like garlic to low maintenance edibles such as radish and lettuce, bed edges are an opportunity waiting to be planted.

 This idea isn’t new.
 Planting food crops in convenient locations goes back centuries.
 From cottage gardens and French potage to the edible landscapes described by Rosalind Creasy, foodscaping is just a modern term for a logical and easy way to grow meaningful amounts of food in the spaces you already have cultivated.

 Edge your garden bed with peanut plants / Brie Arthur

 Start by thinking “outside the box.”
 Lumber encased beds are not the only way to grow food.
 In fact, raised beds are generally the cause for the “no food in the front yard” mantra of suburban HOA restrictive covenants.
 Containing edibles also limits available square footage and creates monocultures.

 By incorporating popular annual crops like tomatoes, peppers, kale, and chard directly into the landscape, you will add brilliant colors and textures that blend beauty and abundant harvest.
 The ornamental plants offer the biological diversity to attract beneficial insects.
 Focus on developing the sunniest areas of your landscape, as most edibles prefer bright exposure.